sathyavati/ai-memory-assistant-rag/dataset.md

 ### Overview
 No pre-recorded voice dataset was used.
-All voice input in this project is live — the patient speaks directly into the microphone during real time use.
+All voice input in this project is live i.e the patient speaks directly into the microphone during real time use.
 The Groq Whisper API transcribes the spoken question into text on the fly.